chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/verified-orgs.md

 ## Verified Organizations and Chainguard Images

-If you've purchased Chainguard images, your Images are available via a private catalog.
+If you've purchased Chainguard Images, your images are available via a private catalog.
 Your images are available to pull via `cgr.dev/<org id>/<image name>`, where `<org id>` is the unique identifier for your organization.
-Once your organization is verified, you can use the name of your organization instead.
-For example, if your organization is named `example.com` you can now pull private images from your catalog with `cgr.dev/example.com/<image name>`.
+Once your organization is verified, you can use the name of your organization instead of your organization identifer.
+For example, if your organization is named `example.com` and is verified, you can pull private images from your catalog with `cgr.dev/example.com/<image name>`.

 ## Restrictions for Verified Organizations